apache/cordova-docs/www/docs/en/dev/guide/platforms/win8/index.md

 This guide shows how to set up your SDK development environment to build and deploy Cordova apps for Windows 8.1, Windows Phone 8.1, and Windows 10 Universal App Platform.
-It shows how to use either shell tools to generate and build apps, or the cross-platform Cordova CLI discussed in [The Command-Line Interface](../../cli/index.html).
+It shows how to use either shell tools to generate and build apps, or the cross-platform Cordova CLI.
 (See the [Overview](../../overview/index.html#development-paths) for a comparison of these development options.)
 This section also shows how to modify Cordova apps within Visual Studio.
 Regardless of [which](../../overview/index.html#development-paths) approach you take, you need to install the Visual Studio SDK, as described below.